Dr. Ajesh Raj Saksena

-Head and neck cancers are usually caused by squamous cells lining the mucosal surfaces of the head and neck (such as the mouth, throat, and voice box).
+Head and neck cancers are usually caused by squamous cells lining the mucosal surfaces of the head and neck (such as the mouth, throat, and voice).

 SYMPTOMS OF HEAD AND NECK CANCER